adrian-13/sn-detector/README.md

 ## Customization
 If you need to customize the project, you can:
 - Change serial number validation rules in `route.tsx`.
-- Modify the design in `Home.tsx` or Tailwind CSS classes.
 - Update the backend endpoint for image analysis in `api/analyze`.

 ## Contributions